Blog Posts

 Costs rise as your company grows

 As you grow your product catalog and further expand your categories these optimization tasks become more challenging and take more time.
 Optimizing the catalog system for 5,000 products and 100 categories is infinitely easier than for 10,000 products and 200 categories.
+This scales exponentially if you are cross selling on 3rd party channels.
 The increased volume means a larger team, and the increased complexity means more time per task.

 Requires an intersection of different teams